google/styleguide/pyguide.md

 <a id="doc-function-returns"></a>
-[*Returns:* (or *Yields:* for generators)](#doc-function-returns) :   Describe the type and semantics of the return value.
-If the function only
+[*Returns:* (or *Yields:* for generators)](#doc-function-returns) :   Describe the semantics of the return value, including any type information
-    returns None, this section is not required.
+    that the type annotation does not provide.
+If the function only returns None, this section is not required.
 It may also be omitted if the docstring starts with Returns or Yields (e.g. `"""Returns row from Bigtable as a tuple of strings."""`) and the opening sentence is sufficient to describe the return value.
 Do not imitate 'NumPy style' ([example](http://numpy.org/doc/stable/reference/generated/numpy.linalg.qr.html)),
     which frequently documents a tuple return value as if it were multiple return values with individual names (never mentioning the tuple).
 Instead,